Checkmk/ansible-collection-checkmk.general/SUPPORT.md

 # Getting help

-Please be aware, that although the content in this repository is maintained and curated by tribe29, this is fully open source and there is no commercial support to this whatsoever!
+Please be aware, that although the content in this repository is maintained and curated by tribe29, it is fully open source and there is no commercial support whatsoever!
 This is just a side project and we can only work on this on a **part time and best effort basis**.

 Of course you can reach out in the [Checkmk Community (using the 'ansible' tag)](https://forum.checkmk.com/tag/ansible)